kentselwyn/Image-Captioning/README.md

 </p>

 ## Evaluation
 We have decided to divide the evaluation process into three distinct parts.
 The first part focuses on image captioning, the second part concentrates on face recognition, and the third part assesses the overall performance of the model, which includes the image captioning feature with face recognition.

-At present, there is no specific method to evaluate our entire model, so we will be doing it visually.
-As a result, we will present several outputs from the model for your perusal.
+At present, there is no specific metric to evaluate the performance of our entire model.
+We will present several outputs from the model for your perusal.

 ### GRIT Image Captioning
 Below is the table for GRIT image captioning model offline and online evaluation.
-In all of the evaluation table for image captioning model, B-1, B-2, B-3, B-4, M, R, and C are metrics used to measure the performance of the model.
+In all of the evaluation tables for the image captioning model, B-1, B-2, B-3, B-4, M, R, and C are metrics used to measure the performance of the model.
 B-1, B-2, B-3, and B-4 are short for BLEU-1, BLEU-2, BLEU-3, and BLEU-4, M is short for METEOR, R is short for ROUGE, C is short for CIDEr and S is short for SPICE.

 Offline Evaluation w/ VL pretraining:
 | Methods       | V.E.
 (Type) // #V L (Data) | B-1 | B-4      | M        | R | C         | S        |